rycus86/podlike/README.md

 *See also the [sidecar example](https://github.com/rycus86/podlike/tree/master/examples/sidecar)*

+There's another variation of this in the [sidecar-init example](https://github.com/rycus86/podlike/tree/master/examples/sidecar-init) folder that either uses `depends_on` or an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to set up components in the *pod*.

 2. Signals

 By putting containers in the same PID namespace, you send UNIX signals from one to another.
 Maybe an internal-only small webapp, that sends a SIGHUP to Nginx when it receives a reload request.